MiaWuYimiao/assessment8-react-madlibs/react-1/conceptual.md

     - The parent component is re-rendered along with its children

 - What is a controlled component?
+  > In React, a controlled component is a component that is controlled by React state.

 - What is an uncontrolled component?
+  > If React is not in control of the form state, this is called an uncontrolled component.

 - What is the purpose of the `key` prop when rendering a list of components?
   > **key** is a special string attr to include when creating lists of elements.